Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 1. If pro-choice advocates are right and abortion is merely harmless surgery, then pro-lifers unnecessarily oppress women and are falsely accusing them of homicide
 2. But if they're wrong and abortion does end the life of a human being, then pro-choice advocates are guilty of defending the killing of millions of human beings

 I suspect much of the confusion and difficulty surrounding this topic falls on whether we can truly ascertain what the unborn truly are.
-Many skeptics have taken this position.
 As Greg Koukl writes,

 > If the unborn is not a human person, no justification for abortion is necessary.
 However, if the unborn is a human person, no justification for abortion is adequate[^1].